Nimo

 Important points to keep in mind

-Define nanoparticle by size: 1–100 nm.
+Define nanoparticles by size: 1–100 nm.

 Check stability and aggregation; both reduce active surface area.

-Require multiple evidence types: in vitro, in vivo, lifecycle analysis and field data.
+Require multiple evidence types: in vitro, in vivo, lifecycle analysis, and field data.

 Assess selectivity to avoid harmful off-target effects.